Musical Instrument Insurance

 Like most other insurance policies, musical instrument insurance can be customized.
 Policyholders can typically choose the amount of coverage they need, and their deductible, and the policies are relatively comprehensive.
 Insurance for a musical instrument can cover the instrument itself, accessories and other related equipment — even sheet music.

-In most cases, musical instrument insurance companies divide instruments into categories, and almost every category is covered.
-For example, Clarion Associates Inc., which is a California-based insurance company that specializes in musical instruments, insures the following:
+In most cases, musical instrument insurance companies cover nearly every type of instrument and music-related equipment, which they divide into categories.
+For example, Clarion Associates Inc., which is a New York-based insurance company that specializes in covering musical instruments, insures the following:

 General categories of musical instruments insured